davidchambers/tutor/README.markdown

 ## GET /language/:id or GET /language/:name

 Return the JSON representation of the available translations of the specified card (by Gatherer id) or by name.
-The result is an objects with where the keys are a language code (or culture code when needed), and values are also objects with the following properties:
+The result is an object with the keys are language codes (or culture codes when needed), and the values are also objects with the following properties:

   - `name` - translated name of the card